Free People Shopping Feature

 Zara

-Limitations: The recommendation algorithm prioritizes broad similarity over exact matches, sometimes leading to disconnected suggestions.
+Limitations: The algorithm prioritizes broad similarity over exact matches

 Ikea